GiampaoloGabba/EverTask/README.md

 ```

 ## CPU-bound Task Handling
-In addition to its default async-await behavior, which is ideal for I/O-bound operations (like database reads, email sending, file generation, etc.), EverTask provides a specialized handling mechanism for CPU-bound tasks.
+In addition to its default async-await behavior, which is ideal for I/O-bound operations (like database operations, email sending, file generation, etc.), EverTask provides a specialized handling mechanism for CPU-bound tasks.
 This is crucial for tasks that involve intensive computational work, such as data processing or complex calculations.

 This is controlled by the `CpuBoundOperation` property in the `EverTaskHandler`.